emanchado/narrows/README.md

 Initial narrator
 ----------------

-The initial user/narrator is "narrator", and the password is "changeme!".
+The initial user/narrator is "narrator@example.com", and the password is "changeme!".

 Credits
 -------